 For many people, waterproof is not a big deal, but I’ve gotten caught in many rain storms at the end of the day.
 I’ve also had to make mad dashes for the bushes in the middle of the night, and I won’t mention how many times I’ve dropped my light in puddles.
 If I cannot have waterproof, I at least want water-resistant.

 The IP rating determines how resistant a headlamp is to solids and liquids.
 My goal is a headlamp that is at least resistant in both categories.

 Not Headlamp Priorities For Me

-Priorities differ by the hiker, and just because something is not necessary to me does not mean it is not essential to another hiker, climber, or runner.
+Priorities differ by the hiker, and just because something is not necessary for me does not mean it is not essential to another hiker, climber, or runner.
 The sport or activity determines the type of headlamp someone needs.
 A couple of critical features to many hikers, bikers, climbers, etc. are listed below.

 Camping or hiking with a group of people makes a red light setting a priority for many people.
 The red light on your headlamp will help prevent you from blinding your neighbor.
 It also helps you retain your own night vision, including your peripheral vision.

-The number of meters a light is thrown, or it's distance, is very important for runners and people moving fast.
+The number of meters light is thrown, or it’s distance, is very important for runners and people moving fast.
 This is also the case for climbers judging that next pitch at night or early in the morning.
 In these instances, having good beam distance is critical.

 Fenix HM50R Rechargeable Headlamp Choice